manifoldfinance/kb/docs/Protocol/BackboneV01.md

 ## Automatic error messages

-Backbone Network always knows why your transaction or call failed, and it uses this information to make debugging your contracts easier.
+SecureRpc Network always knows why your transaction or call failed, and it uses this information to make debugging your contracts easier.

-When a transaction fails without a reason, Backbone Network will create a clear error message in the following cases:
+When a transaction fails without a reason, SecureRpc Network will create a clear error message in the following cases:

 -   Calling a non-payable function with ETH
 -   Sending ETH to a contract without a payable fallback or receive function